 Aloka: Sanskrit for Illumination and Light.

-This morning it struck Andrew that the black frame was unintentionally appropriate because Hassan was dead.
+This morning it struck me that the black frame was unintentionally appropriate because Hassan was dead.
 He died in the Mediterranean Sea off a beach in Gaza before the whole country was bombed back to the stone age, as they say.
-Hassan and his friends swam in the sea and a cousin was caught in a rip and Hassan swam out to save him but they both drowned.
+Hassan and his friends swam in the sea and his cousin was caught in a rip and Hassan swam out to save him but they both drowned.
 He was twenty-eight years old, a young Palestinian artist on the verge of fame.

 “Extreme nationalism.
 Superiority.
-Deeply racist or anti-Semitic, a category increasingly unclear.
+Deeply racist or anti-Semitic, (a category increasingly unclear).
 Suppression of political ideas and opposition.
 Expansionist.

 It lead to World War Two.”